JorgePinilla/BaseballApp/README.md

    - http://localhost:5000/api/teams   or  http://localhost:5000/api/teams/141

-- You'll need to run the following command in order to build the angular app `npm install --save-dev @angular-devkit/build-angular`
+- Open folder "BaseballApp" in visual studio.
+You'll need to run the following command in order to build the angular app `npm install --save-dev @angular-devkit/build-angular`

-- Open folder "BaseballApp" in visual studio and run `ng serve --open`.
+- Once that's done, run `ng serve --open`.
 This command will automatically open your browser and load the app to `http://localhost:4200/` (MAke sure Angular CLI tools is installed).